openedx/paragon/src/Card/README.md

 - Content
 status: 'Stable'
 designStatus: 'Done'
-devStatus: 'In Progress'
+devStatus: 'Done'
 notes: |
-  A pass through from react-bootstrap
+  Partially a pass-thru from react-bootstrap, with custom subcomponents.
 ---

 `Card` is a box of related content usually describing a single object.
 It can be composed of several subcomponents, we give full overview of those subcomponents below.